stm32duino/STM32LowPower/README.md

 >
 > * The board will restart when exit shutdown mode.

+> [!Important]
+> For STM32WB0x:
+> * board will restart when exit shutdown mode and deep sleep.
+> * Shutdown wakeup only with reset pin.
+> * Wakeup from UART not supported.

 ## Hardware state

 * **Idle mode**: low wake-up latency (µs range) (e.g. ARM WFI).
 Memories and